Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/New-AzOperationalInsightsStorageInsight.md

 ### -StorageAccountResourceId
 Specifies the Azure resource of a storage account.
-This can be retrieved by executing the Get-AzureRmStorageAccount cmdlet and accessing the *Id* parameter of the result.
+This can be retrieved by executing the Get-AzStorageAccount cmdlet and accessing the *Id* parameter of the result.

 ```yaml
 Type: System.String